 If I could invite anyone to a dinner party, Jim Thompson would be high on my guest list.
 The army officer, one-time spy, art collector and Thai silk merchant would have some extraordinary stories to tell!
-I only stumbled upon the story of Jim Thompson, his multifaceted life and mysterious death, by accident 18 months ago.
+I stumbled upon the story of Jim Thompson, his multifaceted life and mysterious death, by accident.
 I was intrigued to say the least.
 Shortly after I travelled to Bangkok with this man’s house a priority on my itinerary.
 This is why…

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.